Written by Fred Gerendasy

 There are only two ways into and out of Cordova since the land bridge washed out: ferry boat and by plane.
 During the summer months there are as many as 20 hours of sunlight; conversely in the winter, only several hours of precious light.
 It takes a special person to live year-round in Alaska and like other coastal cities here, commercial fishing is the lifeblood of the community.

 Bill Webber, Alaskan Commercial Fisherman

-Bill Webber is part of an established fishing family dating back to the late 1800’s, or early 1900’s, when his grandfather as a 12 year-old boy made his way independently to Alaska from Holland.
+Bill Webber is part of an established fishing family dating back to the late 1800’s, or early 1900’s when his grandfather as a 12-year-old boy made his way independently to Alaska from Holland.
 He spent his entire life salmon fishing in the Prince William Sound, hunting, and otherwise living off the land.

 Bill began fishing on his father’s boat in the mid-1960’s, at age 7.
 His father had been a salmon seiner, and salmon gillnetter, and also fished for herring and crab.
 At 19, Webber started fishing on other boats, and fisheries in the summer and winter, throughout the year.
 “In my younger years—my 20’s—I used to crab fish in the winter, fish herring in the winter months,” Webber explains.

-One of the ways that Alaska’s fisheries are protected by the state from over harvest, commercial fishing permits are issued in a finite number for all “types of gear, the optimum number of entry permits for each administrative area”.
+One of the ways that Alaska’s fisheries are protected by the state from over harvest, commercial fishing permits are issued in a finite number of all “types of gear, the optimum number of entry permits for each administrative area”.
 The Copper River and Prince William Sound administrative area permits for gillnet fishing are about 574, though this reported number fluctuates slightly based upon different sources.